escortkeel/circle/README.md

 Coming soon.

 ## Example
-The following code connects to the "irc.freenode.net" IRC network with the nick "cIRCler" and joins channel #botwar.
+The following code connects to the "irc.freenode.net" IRC network with the nickname "cIRCler" and joins channel #botwar.
 It will send the message "Hi!" all members of #botwar, before quitting with the message "Bye!".
 ```java
 import com.github.escortkeel.circle.IRCClient;
 import com.github.escortkeel.circle.IRCAdapter;